ExpertIce Badges

 • File any necessary federal and state income tax returns for the deceased person, including the final individual income tax return.

 • File estate tax returns if the estate is subject to federal or state estate taxes.
+California does not have a separate state estate tax.

 8. Accounting and Reporting: